athelas-astro/athelas/README.md

 `Athelas` solves the 1D Lagrangian equation of non-relativistic radiation hydrodynamics using a discontinuous Galerkin scheme.
 LTE Saha ionization is included.
 It includes planar geometry and spherical symmetry.
 Self gravity is included.
-It will be extended to special relativistic hydrodynamics.

 # Installation